 Vertical sleeve gastrectomy is a technique of weight-loss surgery that involves altering the size of your stomach so you’ll feel fuller faster, and eat less food.
 This surgery will require dramatic changes to your daily eating habits and is only recommended for patients who meet certain weight and health criteria.
 The surgery is a permanent change to your stomach, which means you must carefully consider your options before undergoing this surgical option.

-Although specific guidelines may vary from physician to physician, vertical sleeve gastrectomy is not for the casual dieter hoping to lose a few pounds.
+Although specific guidelines may vary from physician to physician, vertical sleeve gastrectomy isn’t for the casual dieter hoping to lose a few pounds.
 Instead, the procedure requires an assessment that focuses on physical and mental considerations to make sure you can succeed with weight loss following the surgery.
 While the surgery may change the size of your stomach, it’s up to you to change your eating habits.

-You can figure out your BMI by multiplying your weight in pounds by 703, then dividing the result by your height in inches squared.
+You can figure out your BMI by multiplying your weight in pounds by 703, and then dividing the result by your height in inches squared.
 For example, a 300-lb. person who is 6 feet tall would have a BMI of about 40.7.

 BMI alone is not enough to qualify you for the surgery.
 Your physician will likely order other tests to make sure your body can handle the surgery and ensure your weight isn’t related to a medical condition that can be treated without surgery.
 These other tests include:

 - blood tests such as complete blood count (CBC), red blood cell (RBC) count, white blood cell (WBC) count, platelets, hemoglobin, and hematocrit

 - lipid profile